skx/templer/README.md

 template for the current page.
 If there is no per-page layout specified then the global layout declared in the `templer.cfg` file will be used.

-The special variable `layout-filter` may be used to specify some filters to apply on the used layout in order to transform it into valid `HTML::Template` file.
+The special variable `template-filter` may be used to specify some filters to apply on the used layout in order to transform it into valid `HTML::Template` file.
 If there is no per-page layout filter specified then the global layout declared in the `templer.cfg` file will be used.